SovereignCloudStack/standards/Standards/scs-0106-v1-evaluate-current-state-of-cloudmon.md

 accelerate development, and ensure seamless integration with OpenStack, ultimately enhancing the effectiveness of our testing processes.

+## Challanges

+During our assessment of the Cloudmon/Stackmon project, we encountered significant challenges related to documentation, particularly regarding lack of examples for configuration setups and usage guidelines.
+The lack of comprehensive documentation impeded our understanding of the project and hindered effective utilization.
+We understood that some features implemented in the cloudmon/stackmon are not neccessary for the health monitor like running the tests from different virtual locations because every network in the project is responsible for different AZ and on the other hand with our tests approach we can just clone [shs-health-monitor](https://github.com/SovereignCloudStack/scs-health-monitor/tree/main) to another physical location and run the same tests from physically different place on earth.
+Examples like that confirmed our belief that atomic approach save us a lot of effort, time and costs.

 ## Decision

 By opting for [Gherkin](https://cucumber.io/docs/gherkin/) test scenarios with Python mapping API calls to OpenStack,